smartaleciam/playcard/README.md

 Access to rasp pi is via the LAN DHCP network it create's an manages, using a AP for Wifi to all the rfid scanners Rasp Pi can also have internet access (via its built in Wifi to connect to Internet Hotspot) (for online updates an online backups)

-# playcard - Machine Rfid payment System
+# Playcard - Machine Rfid payment System
 rfid/oled/pixel ring scanner goes on Machine to replace coin mech or to assist the coin mech